 Self-worth and life meaningfulness

-No change was found in the self-worth of the volunteers, nevertheless, a meaningful positive change was found in one of the items; felling respected by others.
+No change was found in the self-worth of the volunteers.
+Nevertheless, a meaningful positive change was found in one of the items: felling respected by others.

 A statistically significant and meaningful positive effect (d' = 0.70) was found in the life meaningfulness of the volunteers.

-Table 9: Self-worth and life meaningfulness
+Table 10: Volunteers’ self-worth and life meaningfulness